16 Best Backyard Golf Practice Tools & Tips [Expert Review]

 How many hours a day should you practice golf?

-Professional golfers will spend 6 to 10 hours a day working on the game.
+PGA Tour professional golfers will spend 6 to 10 hours a day working on the game.
 For most amateur golfers, spending one hour a day should be plenty to get results that will carry over to the golf course.
-For more serious players, incorporate some other types of game improvement, like mental game work and physical training, into your practice session.
+For more seasoned players, incorporate some other types of game improvement, like mental game work and physical training, into your practice session.

 Final Thoughts